SCREENING & LABS

 About 1 in 3 adults in the U.S. has prediabetes, and many are unaware.
 Early detection through A1C testing can help prevent progression to diabetes.

-Detecting high blood sugar early helps reduce the risk of serious complications, including:
+Early management of blood sugar helps reduce the risk of serious complications, including:

 - Heart disease